Senior Leadership Team

 Having grown up in the North-East and obtaining a Bachelor of Education in 1993, I began my teaching career in Milton Keynes.

 I have gradually moved south, holding a variety of positions from Head of Department, Head of House to Assistant Headteacher at Rossmore Community College.
-I joined Bournemouth School in 2010 where I became the SENCo in 2011.
+I joined Bournemouth School in 2010 where I became the SENDCo in 2011.
 I have found this to be the most rewarding and enjoyable experience of my career.

 Every day for me is different but one thing remains the same; the fantastic, engaging, intelligent students that I am fortunate enough to teach each day.

 I have worked at Bournemouth School since 2000 and feel extremely honoured to be a member of the school community.
 Supporting the staff to enable the students to fulfil their potential means that every day is worthwhile.

 My working days are spent trying to provide the best services and facilities possible for the students which, unfortunately, is severely hampered by the lack of funding.
 My job is made easier by the unsung stars - the very dedicated support staff who work at the school who always put the students first.